How to Install Ubuntu 20.04 LTS (For Beginners)

 A checksum is like a fingerprint of a person, it is unique only for one person.
 Likewise, once you generate a checksum against a particular file, you can use that checksum to check whether that file is changed or not.
 To verify, again you need to generate a checksum.
 If the file is 100% identical, we should get the same checksum for both scenarios.
 If the file has been changed at least by 1 bit, you will get a different checksum.
 Likewise, we need to generate the SHA256 checksum against the ISO file we downloaded.
 Many tools exist to generate checksum hashes.
 You can find a suitable tool in the official checksum verification guide according to your platform.
 Ultimately, if we get the same checksum hash mentioned in the “SHA256SUMS” file, we can accept that the ISO file is identical.

-By the way, there’s no need to verify checksum if you have downloaded the ISO file using a torrent file as the torrent client automatically do it by itself.
+By the way, there’s no need to verify checksum if you have downloaded the ISO file using a torrent file as the torrent client automatically does it by itself.
 But still, you can do the verification and there is nothing bad about it.

 Installation Media Preparation

 First, you need to prepare the installation media.
-It can be either a burned DVD or USB pen drive.
+It can be either a burned DVD or a USB pen drive.
 If you are going to burn a DVD, the process is quite simple.
 All you need to do is use a CD/DVD writing software which usually comes with CD/DVD writer.
 Also, you can use free tools like ImgBurn or a commercial tool like Nero Burning ROM as well.
 Whatever you used, make sure to burn the DVD using the downloaded ISO image.
 Never select a data disk or similar option, it will never boot.

 If you are using a USB pen drive, make sure it is at least a 4 GB drive.
 Download and install Rufus, an ISO to USB image writer app.